Local SEO in 2026: How to Rank for “Near Me” Searches and Dominate the Map Pack

 - Case studies or photos of work done locally.

-What to avoid: Never use a template where you just swap the city name.
+What to avoid: never use a template where you only swap the city name.
 Google detects this and may not index or rank the page.

 Add this JSON-LD to your homepage and contact page.
 It tells Google exactly where you are, when you’re open, and your service area.